Procore Technologies, Inc. (NYSE:PCOR) Director Connor Kevin J. O Sells 5,128 Shares

-Procore Technologies, Inc. (NYSE:PCOR – Get Free Report) Director Connor Kevin J. O sold 5,128 shares of the business’s stock in a transaction on Thursday, October 24th.
-The shares were sold at an average price of $62.88, for a total transaction of $322,448.64.
-Following the completion of the transaction, the director now directly owns 1,345,464 shares in the company, valued at $84,602,776.32.
-This represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Procore Technologies, Inc. (NYSE:PCOR – Get Free Report) Director Connor Kevin J. O sold 5,128 shares of the business’s stock in a transaction dated Tuesday, October 22nd.
+The shares were sold at an average price of $62.07, for a total value of $318,294.96.
+Following the completion of the transaction, the director now directly owns 1,355,720 shares of the company’s stock, valued at approximately $84,149,540.40.
+This trade represents a 0.00 % decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

-Procore Technologies (NYSE:PCOR – Get Free Report) last posted its quarterly earnings data on Thursday, August 1st.
-The company reported $0.39 EPS for the quarter, beating analysts’ consensus estimates of $0.25 by $0.14.
-The company had revenue of $284.30 million during the quarter, compared to the consensus estimate of $275.26 million.
-Procore Technologies had a negative net margin of 8.54% and a negative return on equity of 4.13%.
-The company’s quarterly revenue was up 24.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted ($0.28) EPS.
-On average, sell-side analysts expect that Procore Technologies, Inc. will post -0.28 earnings per share for the current fiscal year.
+Procore Technologies (NYSE:PCOR – Get Free Report) last posted its quarterly earnings results on Thursday, August 1st.
+The company reported $0.39 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.25 by $0.14.
+The business had revenue of $284.30 million during the quarter, compared to analyst estimates of $275.26 million.
+Procore Technologies had a negative return on equity of 4.13% and a negative net margin of 8.54%.
+The business’s revenue was up 24.4% compared to the same quarter last year.
+During the same period in the prior year, the business earned ($0.28) earnings per share.
+On average, analysts expect that Procore Technologies, Inc. will post -0.28 earnings per share for the current fiscal year.

 Analysts Set New Price Targets